rohan843/cybersecurity-notes/README.md

 It is focussed on conducting security control testing, collecting and analysing data, and conducting security audits to monitor for risks, threats and vulnerabilities.

+This domain usually involves examining organizational goals and objectives, and evaluating if the controls being used actually achieve those goals.

 ### Dom.
 7: Security and Risk Management

 ### Dom.
 8: Security and Risk Management